seanys/Predicting-the-Matching-Probability-and-Expected-Ride-shared-Distance-of-Enroute-Ridepooling-Orders/haikou-experiments/readme.md

 `prediction.py` : Predict the matching probability and expected ride/shared distance based on the demand rate `network/combined_0.csv` and network `network/all_edges.csv` `network/all_vertexes.csv`.
 The progam will download the matching relationship at first.
-If you just want to run a simple network, you can set the  max_OD_ID a small number.
+If you just want to run it based on a simple network, you can set the  max_OD_ID a small number.

 ```
 if __name__ == "__main__":